Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Oklahoma has combined with its opponents to score more than 58.5 points just two times this year.
+- Oklahoma and its opponents have scored at least 56.5 points just two times this year.

-- West Virginia has combined with its opponents to score more than 58.5 points in one game this season.
+- West Virginia's games have gone over 56.5 points in just one opportunity this season.

+- The combined points per game average of the two teams, 85.3, is 28.8 points above Saturday's over/under.

-- The two teams combine to score 85.3 points per game, 26.8 more than the over/under in this contest.
+- The 34 combined points per game that these two squads have allowed this season are 22.5 fewer than the 56.5 total in this contest.

-- This contest's total is 24.5 points more than the 34 these two squads combine to allow per game this season.
+- The average total in Sooners games this season is 65.8, 9.3 points above Saturday's total of 56.5.

-- Sooners games this season feature an average total of 65.8 points, a number 7.3 points higher than Saturday's over/under.
+- In 2021, games involving the Mountaineers have averaged a total of 53.5 points, 3.0 fewer than this game's set over/under.

 Oklahoma Stats and Trends